denten-books/plain-text/1-chapter.md

 parenthetical.
 For it is not good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].

-The lectures touch upon the subject of "logical machinery" obliquely.
-Wittgenstein believes the term itself to be misleading.
-He writes:

-> The idea of logical machinery would suppose that there was something behind
-> our symbols.
-Thus, there are certain cogwheels behind the dial of a clock
-> which produce the following movement [...]
-Similarly, one might think that
-> there is a machinery behind the symbols---that behind '(x). ƒx' and 'ƒa' is a
-> machinery which explains why one must follow from the other.
-A Chinese man
-> who just sees the symbols wouldn't see this machinery.[^ln1-chinese] But we
-> who see the machinery see that if there is (x). ƒx, there must must be ƒa
-> [@wittgenstein_wittgensteins_1976, 194].

-In the period of 1942--44, Wittgenstein's oblique references to a mechanistic theory of the mind gain a more concrete shape.
-"Does a calculating machine calculate?" he asks in his *Remarks on the Foundations of Mathematics* [@wittgenstein_remarks_1978, 257].
-The question of discursive reading machines of the earlier period, becomes here a question of mathematics.
-In a similar fashion to his earlier examples, Wittgenstein imagines a human calculating machine that could be trained to follow the rules of inference blindly, and which is able to "nod its head after every correctly drawn conclusion" and to "shake its head at a mistake and stopped calculating."
-Outside of this capacity this creature would otherwise be a perfect imbecile, writes Wittgenstein [@wittgenstein_remarks_1978,258].
-The possibility of such automata hints not only at the mechanization of mathematics[^ln1-enigma] , but also at mechanization of thought in general.
-But could such an automaton be calculating (and by extension, thinking)?
-What if it feels like it is, but is not [@wittgenstein_remarks_1978, 420]?
-Conversely, what if we ourselves calculate properly, and yet feel like so many automatons, under spell of an unknown deity [@wittgenstein_remarks_1978, 422]?
+Like in the notebooks beforehand, in his lectures, Wittgenstein is concerned primarily with symbolic interpretation.
+"I am going to talk about the interrelation of mathematical symbols," Wittgenstein begins.
+We imagine that logical laws represent some sort of "fixed" mechanisms "behind" the symbols used to express them.
+"I am speaking against the idea of logical machinery," Wittgenstein says in lecture XX.
+"The idea of logical machinery would suppose that there was something behind our symbols" [@wittgenstein_wittgensteins_1976, 194].
+We imagine logic to be a sort of a "rigid mechanism" that can only turn this way or the other.
+"Any rule can be imagined to be a description of a mechanism---even the rule which says a pawn must not be moved in a certain way," Wittgenstein writes.
+The parts of the mechanism subsequently exist in a causal relationship to one another.
+Pushing this or that lever will *always* result in such and such movement, because of the way the mechanical parts are connected.
+We say that the mechanism is rigid or the law is inexorable, when the results of an action are absolutely fixed.
+Wittgenstein calls such a relationships "super-hardness."
+Where a judge can be lenient, he explains, the law is compulsory.
+What we would now call "an algorithm" compels predictable execution.

+Like the internal mental states in the previous example, the inner workings of the mechanism seem to be at the core of meaning making in mathematics.
+"If I show you the mechanism behind the [watch] dial, you will be able to predict the movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
+"And you will not be sceptical."
+Yet even there, you are making an assumption about a perfectly functioning mechanism.
+"For instance, I may drop the clock" Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
+The mechanism then is in fact itself "a symbol" for the perfected behaviour of the sort we needed to describe.
+Where we tried to find the mechanism behind the symbol, we found also a symbol behind the mechanism.

+In his lectures on mathematics, Wittgenstein never finds a way out of this recursive conundrum.
+The foundations of mathematics rely on some such mutually dependent relationship between the physical and the symbolic worlds.
+Whether it is in math or in ordinary language, some magic happens at the coupling of the matter and sign.
+The precise point of contact concerns Wittgenstein in all fields of human activity, from literature to psychology and mathematics.

+In all of these fields, Wittgenstein finds an implicit analagy between "symbol" and "mechanism."
+A type of metaphor, the analagy itself is atomic.
+It cannot be split furthe into something like "sign" and "refferent" or the "signifier" and the "signified."
+In his lectures on aesthetics, Wittgenstein describes such a semiotic relationship as the "concomitance between mechanism and its trace" [@wittgenstein_lectures_1966, 16].
+In giving an account of one's aesthetic juedgement you ultimately "trace a mechanism" [@wittgenstein_lectures_1966, 13].

+### Turing's *Computing Machinery and Intelligence*

+Wittgenstein's conversations with Turing about the ways by which physical states pass into the symbolic ones and the other way around, prefigure the operation of the universal Turing machine.
+The Turing machine occupies exactly the described ambiguous state between symbol and mechanism.

 This line of questioning was certainly already familiar to those students of Wittgenstein who attended his earlier lectures at Cambridge, and who undoubtedly have participated in his reading-related thought experiments.
 Wittgenstein's reading and calculating machines were meant to challenge the very notions of reading and calculating.
-But, in his seminal 1936 essay "On Computable Numbers."

-[^ln1-enigma]: See the enigmatic fragment on @wittgenstein_remarks_1978, 372.

 Turing returned to the problem of machine and human intelligence explicitly [@turing_computing_1950].
 Here, Turing proposes to reformulate Wittgenstein's